PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 and result consumption policy before changing production.
 Commit and push only; do not create, reopen, or update a pull request.

+## Final Slice pre/post result characterization checkpoint

+The Slice pre/post NHWC passthrough owner has one production call immediately after `_final_slice_concat_recovery_results`.
+It returns one rewrite counter and prunes unused tensors only when that counter is positive, so the dictionary fully describes mutation performed by this owner.

+A strict expected-failure contract freezes the compatibility wrapper, one-key schema, positive-only cleanup, exact one-call count, model-only argument, and final slice/concat to pre-Concat boundaries.
+It selects `_final_slice_prepost_passthrough_stats` for assignment-only retention and requires the value to remain unconsumed.

+The focused wrapper/owner/schema/cleanup, Slice fixture, final-slice boundary, terminal-layout, architecture, and pass-efficiency gate is `371 passed, 1 xfailed in 19.73s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.
+The sole strict xfail is the selected result assignment; production is unchanged at this checkpoint.

+At implementation, replace only the discarded expression with the selected assignment and update stale boundary targets.
+Do not add a reconciliation guard in the same unit.
+Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the